jundalisay/superb/content/en/superphysics/principles/chapter-02.md

 ## Do You Have a Problem?
 The Solution Already Exists!

 All the data served by the internet pre-exists, so it means that all possibilities already pre-exist.
 If you have a problem, then it means its solution pre-exists and you just have to find it.
-If the solution does not pre-exist, then it means your problem is not really a problem.
+If the solution does not pre-exist, then it means your problem is not really a problem*.

+> *The evolution from problem to solution as still part of the aether drag.
+Without this drag, all problems would be solved instantly.
+Cavemen take a longer time to solve problems than modern humans and so we say they have more drag.

 For example, no one has ever imagined that humans should have three or four legs, and that having only two legs was a problem.
 Thus, there has never been a search for its solution.